Outline#

 prints the contents of the integer variable c as a character on the screen.

 When interacting with your program through a terminal, getchar does not return as soon as you press a key.
 The character data is available only when the user presses Enter to indicate they are happy with what is typed.
-Read more here
+Read more here.

-We will now look at two programs that use control flow and character manipulation.
+We will now look at writing programs that use control flow and character manipulation.
 But before that, we want to introduce two useful elements for writing cool programs.
 The first one is another compiler directive, namely #define.
 The #define directive allows the definition of constant values to be declared for use throughout your code.
 Consider the code below

 #define HIGH 1